rockykr15/Solidity-token-assignment/README.md

 # Getting Started
 To get started with the assignments, follow these steps:

-1.Clone this repository: git clone https://github.com/your-username/metacrafters-assignments.git.
+1.Clone this repository: git clone https://github.com/your-username/metacrafters-assignments.git.<br>
-2.Navigate to the specific assignment folder: cd assignmentX (replace X with the assignment number).
+2.Navigate to the specific assignment folder: cd assignmentX (replace X with the assignment number).<br>
-3.Read the assignment description and requirements in the README file within each assignment folder.
+3.Read the assignment description and requirements in the README file within each assignment folder.<br>
-4.Complete the assignment by writing the necessary code and making any required changes.
+4.Complete the assignment by writing the necessary code and making any required changes.<br>
-5.Test your code and ensure it meets the assignment requirements.
+5.Test your code and ensure it meets the assignment requirements.<br>
-6.Commit and push your changes to your GitHub repository.
+6.Commit and push your changes to your GitHub repository.<br>

 # Contributing
 Contributions to this repository are not accepted as it is for personal assignments.
 However, if you have suggestions or feedback, feel free to open an issue.